 My pleasure!
 Thank you for the invitation.

 Thanks again to Harlequin Australia for sending me this gorgeous book, and the others featuring in the HERSTORY campaign.
-You can check them all out here, and my other #HERSTORY blog posts are all here.
+You can check them all out here.

 And, of course, huge thanks to Tea for taking the time to answer my questions so I could share them here!